-WE have received the following letter from Rinpoche (November 2019) and we will post updates here as the work progresses.
-UPDATE: Rinpoche sent updated version December 2019.
-This has now replaced the version we posted here in November.
+We have received the following letter from Rinpoche (December 2019) and we will post updates here as the work progresses.

 Greetings Dharma Students and Friends,